yunhaoyang234/Membership-Attack-Privacy-Preserving/README.md

 ```
 jupyter-notebook
 ```
 The directory where your jupyter notebook located will be displayed on your browser.
-Then, please click on the notebook and run the codes in order.
+Then, please click on the notebook (.ipynb) and run the codes in order.